Matilija Fire

-The Matilija Fire was a major wildfire that burned nearly 220000 acre in the Santa Barbara National Forest (now the Los Padres National Forest) of Southern California, during the autumn of 1932.
+The Matilija Fire was a major wildfire that burned nearly 220000 acre in the Santa Barbara National Forest (now Los Padres National Forest) of Southern California, during the autumn of 1932.
 The fire is named for Matilija Creek, near the location from which it originated.

-With the possible exception of the Santiago Canyon Fire of 1889 (which occurred before the start of official record-keeping), it was the largest known wildfire in California history until the 2003 Cedar Fire.
-The Matilija Fire is currently the seventeenth-largest in the state's modern history.
+With the possible exception of the Santiago Canyon Fire of 1889 (which occurred before the start of official record-keeping), it was the largest-known wildfire in California history until the 2003 Cedar Fire.
+The Matilija Fire is currently the 18th largest in the state's modern history.

-Events
+Progression

 In 1932, most of the area burned by the Matilija Fire had not seen a major fire since at least 1911.
 The area had also been experiencing severe drought conditions for the two years prior to 1932.
 This had resulted in a major build-up of dry fuels in the chaparral, which typically burns every 10 or 15 years.

 The 1932 fire season had been relatively quiet for the Santa Barbara National Forest.
-At 10:00 AM local time on September 7, smoke was spotted from La Cumbre lookout, rising from the North Fork of Matilija Creek north of Ojai.
+At 10:00 a.m. local time on September 7, smoke was spotted from La Cumbre lookout, rising from the North Fork of Matilija Creek north of Ojai.
 Ojai District Ranger E.L.
 Baxter ordered a fire crew to make preparations while he traveled out in advance to scout the fire.
 It took two hours to reach the fire, by which time it had expanded to 300 acre.
 Although the cause of the fire remains uncertain, it may have been started by a hunter's campfire or an exploding tank of butane gas.

 By evening, fire crews were hiking up to the site, and Baxter expected the fire to be contained at 600 acre by midnight.
-However, heavy Santa Ana winds kicked up at 5:30 pm, and the fire exploded in size.
+However, heavy Santa Ana winds kicked up at 5:30 p.m., and the fire exploded in size.
 Fifty men on a crew led by Supervisor Nash-Boulden were trapped, but they managed to survive after lighting a backfire on the canyon slope, pulling in fresh air and opening an escape route.
 High temperatures, low humidity and 50 mph winds sent the fire burning quickly through the thick chaparral covering the mountains.
 By midday on September 8, the fire had grown to 28000 acre and was rapidly spreading to the south and east.
 In one hour the fire traveled 15 mi as embers jumped from one ridge to the next.
 Due to the unpredictable winds, crews were unable to safely cut line ahead of the fire, and resorted to "cold-trailing", or cutting line along the edges of already-burned areas.